ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 end
 ```

-The trigger handler above will make sure that the `obj` is valid and is a `Player`.
+The trigger handler above will make sure that the `obj` is a valid `Player` object type.
 We then check to see if the player is in the `players` table and if `inRace` is marked as true.
 We do this so that players who join the server while a race is in progress don't get detected when they overlap the trigger.

 ```lua linenums="1"
 players[obj.id].finishTime = time()